 While overall police recorded crime has fluctuated over the last 10 years without showing any real trend, lower crime levels were seen following the introduction of Covid 19 pandemic lockdown measures introduced in March 2020.
-The level in the most recent four quarters are the highest in the last ten years.
+Three of the most recent five quarters recorded the highest levels in the last ten years.

-Figure 10 Violence against the person, quarterly since January to March 2013
+Figure 10 Violence against the person, quarterly since April to June 2013

 Violence with injury showed a general decline in levels through to the end of 2020/21.
-Apr to Jun'21 showed a sharp increase and subsequent levels have remained similar.
-The first two quarters of 22/23 are the highest (Apr to Jun'22) and second (Jul to Sep'22) highest in the last ten years.
+Apr to Jun'21 showed a sharp increase with subsequent levels remaining similar.
+Three of the most recent five quarters recorded the highest levels in the last ten years.
 Violence without injury has generally increased, particularly since Apr to Jun'21.
 The Jul to Sep'22 quarter is the highest in the last ten years.

-Stalking and Harassment has increased following the inclusion of malicious communications in the data series from April 2017 and a Home Office change to the recording of harassment from April 2018; further details on pages 3 and 4.
+Stalking and Harassment increased following the inclusion of malicious communications in the data series from April 2017.
+A Home Office change to the recording of harassment from April 2018 resulted in further increases.
+May 2023 has seen a reversal of the previous Home Office change; further details in the Points to Note on page 3.